splashdot/splashdot.github.io/sload/index.md

 ## The payload

 As my aim was primarily focused on the obfuscation technique employed by the actor, I will not go into the details of how the malware operates.
 The content of *system.ini* is still somewhat obfuscated, and exfiltrates all kinds of information from the computer.
+It must be noted that *system.ini* currently has a detection of 0/60 on Virustotal.

 The first lines contain the versions of the malware, which get also sent to the C2: